Overview

 Software components

-The system is composed of four containerized services.
+The Data Library system is composed of five containerized services.

 • PostgreSQL is used by ingrid to store relational data.
 It is used with the PostGIS plugin to store GIS shapes, particularly boundaries of administrative regions (countries, states, cities, etc.) and bodies of water.

-Squid routes the root URL / and URLs that begin with /maproom to httpd; all other URLs are routed to ingrid.
+Squid routes the root URL / and URLs that begin with /maproom to httpd, and urls beginning with python_maproom to the python maproom container.
+All other URLs are routed to ingrid.

 User groups